Last Updated on March 27, 2022

 Step 4

 Gradually add the puree.
-Me mindful of the consistency and do not add too much, because it can become loose and hard to work with.
+Be mindful of the consistency and do not add too much, because it can become loose and hard to work with.
 Also, remember that being an all-butter buttercream it is going to be looser than if you were using shortening.

-You can always replace the butter for shortening or use a half and half split if you need it to crust and hold its shape better.
+You can always replace the butter for shortening or use a half-and-half split if you need it to crust and hold its shape better.

 Step 5